Defense Spending Opens Door to System Technology Innovations

 As NXP shifts its focus from development of new Power Architecture processors toward Arm-based processors, designers of safety-certifiable systems are increasingly turning to Arm-based solutions.
 Arm processors support D0-254 up to the most stringent and critical level, DAL A, and also provide the additional benefit of very low power dissipation.
 The VPX3-1703 3U OpenVPX is a good example of an Arm-based single-board computer (SBC) (Fig. 1).
 It is designed for DO-254 safety-certifiable avionics applications.

 The concepts of resilience and trusted systems refer not only to safety but also to data and hardware security.
-Great strides are being made today to enable COTS systems with anti-tamper technologies, cybersecurity, and protection of data-at-rest and data-in-motion.
+Great strides are being made today to enable COTS systems with cybersecurity, protection of data-at-rest and data-in-motion.

-For example, the Data Transport System (DTS1) network attached storage (NAS) device supports cost-effective two-layer encryption (Fig. 2).
+For example, the Data Transport System (DTS1) network-attached storage (NAS) device supports cost-effective two-layer encryption.
 The DTS1 is also easily integrated into network-centric systems.

 Design for tech-savvy warfighters